-Omaha Medical College, "Sixteenth Annual Circular 1896-1897" (1896).
+Omaha Medical College, "Seventeenth Annual Circular of Information 1897-1898" (1897).
 Omaha Medical College: Catalogs.
+17. https://digitalcommons.unmc.edu/omc\cat/17

 This Book is brought to you for free and open access by the Omaha Medical College at DigitalCommons@UNMC.
 It has been accepted for inclusion in Omaha Medical College: Catalogs by an authorized administrator of DigitalCommons@UNMC.
 For more information, please contact digitalcommons@unmc.edu.